Information Content of Systems as a Physical Principle: Violations of in general probabilistic theories - details

 In this case measurement $X$ and $Z$ are given by effects $\{e_1, u-e_1\}$ and $\{e_{\left\lfloor n/4 \right\rfloor+1}, u - e_{\left\lfloor n/4 \right\rfloor+1}\}$ respectively.
 Once again we have that $I(A:B)=0$ and $I(X:A)=1$.
 Formulas for $p(Z=0|B=0)$ and $p(Z=1|B=1)$ are more complicated:

 However we get that $p(Z=0|B=0)>1/2$ and $p(Z=1|B=1)>1/2$ hence $I(Z:B)>0$ that proves violation also in this case.

-\ICP{} violation in polygon theories connects as in previous case with uncertainty relations.
+\ICP{} violation in polygon theories is connected, as in the case of $p$-GNST, with uncertainty relations.
 It is easy to see especially for even $n$.
 We notice that for $n=4m+2$, where $m$ is integer, non-complementary observables are measured.
 In case of odd $n$, role of uncertainty is less obvious because of asymmetry of the state $\rho^{SAB}$.

 Correlations obtained in models with odd $n$ do not violate Tsirelson's bound \cite{polytopic_models}.
 It means that this class of theories cannot be separated from the quantum theory using standard argumentation \cite{inf_causality}.
-Since non-locality is tightly connected with uncertainty relations we may look for explanation of encounter limits in impossibility of steering maximally certain states\cite{uncert_nonloc}.
-Violation of \ICP{} suggest more direct connection of \ICP{} and uncertainty relations.
+Since non-locality is tightly connected with uncertainty relations it might be interesting to apply \ICP{} to explain the impossibility of steering to maximally certain states \cite{uncert_nonloc}.

 Very recent results on the classical information transmission in polygon theories \cite{GPT_holevo_polygon} provide some more insight into this issue.
 It turns out that polygon theories with odd $n$ allow for communication of more than $1$-bit per elementary system in Holevo sense (i.e. in asymptotic limit).
-It means that \eqref{eq:principle_abstract} is violated even in one observable setup when non-pure measurement is performed.
+It means that \eqref{eq:principle_conc_app} is violated even in one observable setup when non-pure measurement is performed.
 Therefore our result for odd $n$ may be viewed as a simple consequence of the fact, that Holevo like capacity exceeds number of bits which may be encoded in the system in perfect decodable way.
 This is contrary to what we observe for classical and quantum systems.
-For even $n$, Holevo like capacity of elementary system is $1$-bit.
-It emphasizes the advantage of multiobservable approach over Holevo like in discrimination of post-quantum theories.
+For even $n$, Holevo like capacity of the elementary system is $1$-bit.
+It emphasizes the advantage of multiobservable approach over Holevo like in discrimination of non-local theories.
 It is interesting if for odd $n$, information content for multiple observables may exceed Holevo limit.